 The percentage of men working full-time year round decreased from 80.6 percent in 1969 to 75.4 percent in 1997.
 By educational attainment, all groups of men experienced a decline in the percent working full-time year round; the largest decrease among the groups in the chart was for men with a high school diploma, down 10.5 percentage points.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Change in percent of persons working full-time year round varies by sex and education on the Internet at http://www.bls.gov/opub/ted/1999/sept/wk4/art05.htm (visited December 11, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Change in percent of persons working full-time year round varies by sex and education at https://www.bls.gov/opub/ted/1999/sept/wk4/art05.htm (visited November 28, 2022).